MRtrix3/mrtrix3/docs/reference/commands/mtlognorm.rst

     mtlognorm [ options ]  input output [ input output ... ]

 -  *input output*: list of all input and output tissue compartment files.
 See example usage in the description.
-Note that any number of tissues can be normalised

 Description
 -----------

-This command inputs N number of tissue components (e.g. from multi-tissue CSD), and outputs N corrected tissue components.
-Intensity normalisation is performed by either determining a common global normalisation factor for all tissue types (default) or by normalising each tissue type independently with a single tissue-specific global scale factor.
+This command inputs N number of tissue components (e.g. from multi-tissue CSD) and outputs N corrected tissue components.
+Intensity normalisation is performed in the log-domain, and can smoothly vary spatially to accomodate the (residual) effects of intensity inhomogeneities.

-The -mask option is mandatory, and is optimally provided with a brain mask, such as the one obtained from dwi2mask earlier in the processing pipeline.
+The -mask option is mandatory and is optimally provided with a brain mask (such as the one obtained from dwi2mask earlier in the processing pipeline).
+Outlier areas with exceptionally low or high combined tissue contributions are accounted for and reoptimised as the intensity inhomogeneity estimation becomes more accurate.

-Example usage: mtlognorm wm.mif wm_norm.mif gm.mif gm_norm.mif csf.mif csf_norm.mif -mask mask.mif.
+Example usage: mtlognorm wmfod.mif wmfod_norm.mif gm.mif gm_norm.mif csf.mif csf_norm.mif -mask mask.mif.

 Options
 -------

--  **-mask image** define the mask to compute the normalisation within.
+-  **-mask image** the mask defines the data used to compute the intensity normalisation.
 This option is mandatory.

--  **-value number** specify the value to which the summed tissue compartments will be normalised to (Default: sqrt(1/(4*pi)) = 0.282095)
+-  **-niter number** set the number of iterations. (default: 15)

--  **-bias image** output the estimated bias field
+-  **-check_norm image** output the final estimated spatially varying intensity level that is used for normalisation.

--  **-maxiter number** set the number of iterations.
-Default(15).
+-  **-check_mask image** output the final mask used to compute the normalisation.
+This mask excludes regions identified as outliers by the optimisation process.

--  **-check image** check the final mask used to compute the bias field.
-This mask excludes outlier regions ignored by the bias field fitting procedure.However, these regions are still corrected for bias fields based on the other image data.
+-  **-value number** specify the value to which the summed tissue compartments will be normalised. (default: 0.282095, SH DC term for unit angular integral)

 Standard options
 ^^^^^^^^^^^^^^^^